Postdoctoral Fellowship in Pain Psychology

 The Johns Hopkins Department of Physical Medicine and Rehabilitation offers a one-year or two-year postdoctoral research and clinical fellowship program in pain psychology.
 The fellowship provides the opportunity to develop clinical and research experience in chronic pain intervention.
 This program is not APA accredited.

-This fellowship is not recruiting for the 2023 - 2024 training year.
+This fellowship is recruiting for the 2026 - 2028 training cycle, contingent on funding.

 On this page: